 Note: You can only set or edit a reading goal for the current year.
 If you’re tracking a New Year’s resolution, you’ll need to wait until January 1st to add the number of books you want to read for the year.

-You can set your StoryGraph reading goal on the Reading Challenges page.
-To access it, click on the menu in the top right corner of the Home screen in the StoryGraph app.
-Then select Reading Challenges.
+You can set your StoryGraph reading goal on the Challenges page.
+To access it, tap the Challenges icon at the bottom of the screen.
+It’s shaped like a medal.

 Here you can also determine if you would like for StoryGraph to show you updates on your progress throughout the year.
 On your Stats page, you’ll see how many books you’ve read so far as well as a short note that tells you if you’re on track, behind, or ahead, like so: